APY/APYDataGridBundle/README.md

 planed features:

- - sorting
+ - sorting - done
- - magento like filters but highly customizable
+ - paggination - done
- - customizable columns
+ - customizable columns with filters - done
- - mass actions
+ - mass actions - partially done
- - sources: doctrine(entities), xml, array ...
+ - sources: doctrine(entities) - done , xml, array ... - later
- - exports: xml, excel, pdf ...
+ - exports: xml, excel, pdf ... - later
- - theme support like Symfony\Bridge\Twig\Extension
+ - theme support like Symfony\Bridge\Twig\Extension - done but wil be changed a bit

-it's just sketch, and far from final implementation, if you have any ideas let me know on irc, nick sorien
+let's call it beta but it's usable

+if you want to help or change any part according your needs im open to any idea just create PR or open issue ticket

 Compatibility
 -----